CryHavoc-Grobb/uploader/README.md

 ```

 Run the exe file.
 You can choose to have the application start with windows so that you don't have to remember.

+## Other Notes

+- Config file is stored at `%LOCALAPPDATA%\GbankUploader\user_settings.json`
+- When the gbank is opened in-game, it will dump the file to memory but it won't be written to the file until you /reload or exit, so the uploader won't detect it right away.
+- Once the data is uploaded, the gbank will be searchable in discord using `/gbank <item name>`